mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 }}

-**Role:** Iron Guild Leader, Mercenary Commander **Age:** 145 | **Alignment:** Lawful Neutral
+**Role:** Iron Guild Leader, Mercenary Commander

+### Background
 Varak took over the Iron Guild fifty years ago after leaving the Thaldros military.
 Under his leadership, it's become the premier mercenary organization in the realm—professional, well-equipped, and absolutely bound by contract.
 They've fought for kings and merchants, nobles and commoners.
 They don't ask why.
 They just deliver.

+### Connections
-**Connections:** Employer to dozens of mercenaries.
+Employer to dozens of mercenaries.
 Respected by military commanders.
 Has contracts with noble houses across Thaldros.
 Distant cousin to former Guildmaster Roderic Ironfist.
+\column
+{{descriptive
+#### Secrets (DM Only)

-**Secrets:** Lost his squad in an ambush 20 years ago—only survivor.
-The ambush was an inside job by a rival mercenary company.
-He knows who betrayed them and is slowly, methodically destroying their business.
+1. Lost his squad in an ambush 20 years ago—only survivor.
+2. The ambush was an inside job by a rival mercenary company.
+3. He knows who betrayed them and is slowly, methodically destroying their business.
 Also knows too much about various noble houses' dirty work.
+}}

+### Hooks
-**Hooks:** Premier mercenary quest-giver.
-The betrayer could resurface.
+- Premier mercenary quest-giver.
+- The betrayer could resurface.
 Mentor figure for aspiring warriors.
-Has jobs that need doing and pays fairly.
+- Has jobs that need doing and pays fairly.

 {{pageNumber,auto}}
 {{footnote Part IV: NPCs}}